 Diabetic foot ulcers affect roughly 15% of diabetics and if left untreated, can ultimately lead to amputation.
-Because diabetes increases your risk of lower leg complications, board-certified podiatrists Ben Wehrli, DPM, and Douglas Croff, DPM, of Coachella Valley Foot and Ankle Institute provide comprehensive diabetic foot care in this Rancho Mirage, California, clinic.
+Because diabetes increases your risk of lower leg complications, board-certified podiatrist, Ben Wehrli, DPM, of Coachella Valley Foot and Ankle Institute provides comprehensive diabetic foot care in this Rancho Mirage, California, clinic.
 You can book your diabetic foot care exam or foot ulcer treatment appointment by clicking on the online booking feature or by calling the office.

 Diabetes increases your risk of a host of health issues all over your body.
 For instance, blood sugar spikes affect blood circulation.
 Since blood flow all the way to and from your toes is already a problem — your circulatory system has to work against the force of gravity — minor wounds and cuts can’t get the nutrients they need to heal quickly and efficiently.

 It isn’t just your circulatory system that takes a toll.
 Diabetes also leads to nerve damage, especially in your feet and toes.
 This means that when a wound does occur, unless you see it, you probably won’t even know it’s there, since you can’t feel it.

 Having diabetes even means that you’re more likely to have dry skin and nails that crack easily.
 This can leave you more prone to bacterial, viral, and fungal infections, on top of slow-healing wounds.

 Because all of these issues can be managed, it’s important to build a relationship with a trusted podiatrist to treat diabetic foot complications.
 Diabetic foot care addresses preventive care, wound treatment, and proper foot care at home.